Deep Learning for Image Denoising: A Photographer's Guide

 Several deep learning architectures have proven effective for image denoising, each with unique strengths.

 - Convolutional Neural Networks (CNNs) are particularly adept at capturing local features within images.
 Their architecture allows them to identify and suppress noise while preserving essential details.
 The convolutional layers are crucial for extracting relevant features, making CNNs a popular choice for denoising tasks.
+In denoising, these "relevant features" are patterns like edges, textures, and shapes that are part of the true image, allowing the model to differentiate them from random noise.

 - Generative Adversarial Networks (GANs) take a different approach by generating clean images from noisy inputs.
 GANs consist of two networks: a generator that creates images and a discriminator that evaluates their authenticity.
 This adversarial process leads to the generation of highly realistic and noise-free images.